mlaursen/react-md/docs/src/readmes/UpgradeGuide.md

 ### Select Fields
 - The `initiallyOpen` prop has been deprecated and renamed to `defaultOpen`.
 - The `noAutoAdjust` prop now is a trigger for if the `size` should be calculated.

+### Dialogs
+The `close` prop has been deprecated and renamed to `onClose`.
+In addition, and `id` prop is not required for accessibility.
+When there is a dialog without a `title`, the `aria-label` or `aria-labelledby` props must be specified instead.

+Full Page dialogs have been redone.
+A full page dialog will now be activated by adding a prop `fullPage` set to true.
+The full page dialog will no longer include a title, content, or actions for you as well.
+So the `actionLeft` and `actionRight` props have been deprecated.
+Now whatever you want in the dialog should be created in the `children` prop.
+Since the full page dialog no longer renders a title, the `aria-label` or `aria-labelledby` prop must be specified for full page dialogs.

 ## Upgrading from 0.2.x to 0.3.x